Dulysse/ts-helper/README.md

 ### 👉 `Numbers`

-- ⚠️ Returns an absolute result for numbers that don't reach compiler limits, otherwise it returns an `explicit result`. ⚠️
+- ⚠️ Returns an absolute result with a precision of two decimals for numbers that don't reach compiler limits, otherwise it returns an `explicit result`. ⚠️

 - New feature since version `1.2.6`!
 The multiply function allow one `float` type 🤯🤯🤯